-The nursing program, in support of the mission of SUNY Poly, offers direct articulation and joint admission agreements with associate degree and diploma nursing programs.
+The nursing program, in support of the mission of SUNY Poly, offers direct articulation and joint admission agreements with associates degree and diploma nursing programs.
 These agreements provide potential students advanced advisement regarding transfer of credits.

 General Admission Information for BS Nursing